Fenix TK30 white laser flashlight review

 I’m impressed with Fenix TK30’s performance.
 Its throw capabilities are unreal for such a small flashlight.
 One of the downsides at the moment is the hefty price tag.
 But the quality, ease of use, and accessories make the Fenix TK30 a great tactical thrower.
 Right now I can’t give it anything lower than 5 stars.
 Except for maybe the price tag.
 But all LEP flashlights are still pricey.

-Fenix TK30 for sale
+Fenix TK30 discount code

 1lumen selects and reviews products personally.
 We may earn affiliate commissions through our links, which help support our testing.